DerekCuevas/friend-list/part-observable-solution/README.md

 Logic for dispatching these side effects are managed with redux's store.subscribe() (see - [index.js](index.js#L14)).

+Refer to \*/index.js and \*/containers/FriendSearchView.js for the difference in approach between this example, the 'imperative-solution', and the 'better-observable-solution'.

 ## To run
 ```sh
 npm install